There's no one way to read (or use) El Site, because it's always two things at once. This is a space of doubles:

 El Site is part of Dr. Regner Ramos's larger research project exploring how mobile technologies are changing and informing queer practices and spaces in San Juan, Puerto Rico.
 The research is generously funded by FIPI (Fondos Institucionales Para la Investigación) at the University of Puerto Rico Río Piedras Campus.

 Regner Ramos holds a Bachelors in Environmental Design (2008) and a Masters in Architecture (2010) from the University of Puerto Rico School of Architecture.
 In addition, he holds a PhD in Architecture (2016) from The Bartlett School of Architecture (UCL).
 He has taught at Central Saint Martins College of Art and Design, London College of Communication, University of Hertfordshire and Queen Mary University of London.
-Currently, Regner is a tenure-track Assistant Professor at the UPR School of Architecture, where he teaches courses on architectural design, architectural theory and magazine production, while also working as Editor-in-Chief of inForma journal, Creative Director and Editor-in-Chief of LOBBY magazine and as an Editor at Glass magazine.
-You can contact him/her/it here.
+Currently, Regner is a tenure-track Assistant Professor at the UPR School of Architecture, where he teaches courses on architectural design, architectural theory and magazine production, while also working as Editor-in-Chief of inForma journal and as an Editor at Glass magazine.
+You can contact him/her/it here and see what he/she/they are up to on Instagram.